ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 And now suppose instead they both want to rank-optimize their total bankroll.
 So they combine them into one.
 Whenever Alice gets a bet, she Kellies according to *their combined bankrolls*.
 Whenever Bob gets a bet, he Kellies according to *their combined bankrolls*.
 And in the end, their total bankroll will almost certainly be higher than the sum of the individual bankrolls, in the first case.

 ...Well, maybe.
 I think the value here doesn't come from sharing their money but from sharing their bets.
 I've assumed the combined bankroll gets all of the bets from either of the individual ones.
-That might not be the case - perhaps one bet is offered per day, anyone who wants can accept it, and it must be accepted in the morning and pays out in the afternoon.
-In that case teaming up doesn't help.
+That might not be the case - consider betting on a sports match.
+Ignoring transaction costs, it doesn't make a difference if one of them Kellies their combined bankroll, or each of them Kellies their individual bankrolls.
+"Each of them Kellies their combined bankroll" isn't an option in this framework, so teaming up doesn't help.

 But I do think something like this, combined with reasonable assumptions about charity and how bets are found, suggests betting above Kelly.
 Like, maybe Alice and Bob don't want to literally combine their bankrolls, but they do trust each other pretty well and are willing to give or lend each other moderate amounts of money, and the two of them encounter different bets.
 Then I *think* that to rank-optimize their individual or combined bankrolls, each of them should probably be betting above Kelly.

 Or maybe Alice doesn't encounter bets (or can't act on them or doesn't trust herself to evaluate them or...), but she does encounter Bob and Carol and Dennis and somewhat trusts all of them to be aligned with her values.
 Then if she gives each of them some money, and is willing to give them more in future if they lose money, I *think* that she wants them to make above-Kelly bets.
 (Just giving them more money to begin with might be more rank-optimal, but there might be practical reasons not to, like not having it yet.)

 Does she want people to bet almost their entire bankrolls?
 Under strong assumptions, and if the total pool is big enough relative to the bettor...
 I'm not sure, but I think yes?

+This relies on individual donors being small relative to the donor pool.
+When you're small, maximizing expected log of the pool size (which, in this framework, rank-optimizes the pool size) looks a lot like maximizing your own expected contributions linearly.
+When you're big, that's no longer the case.

+It *doesn't* depend on the size of the problem you're trying to solve.
+That number just isn't an input to any of the relevant calculations, not that I've found.
+It might be relevant if you're thinking about diminishing marginal returns, but you don't need to think about those if you're rank-optimizing.

 I'm not super confident about this part, so I'm leaving it out of the one-sentence summary.
 But I do think that rank-optimizing charity donations often means betting above Kelly.